 Budget Planning: Clearly define expenditures for equipment procurement, facility leasing, personnel recruitment, raw material sourcing (scrap tire recycling may incur fees), and operational costs.
 Allocate funds reasonably to prevent cash flow disruptions.

-Revenue Planning: Identify primary profit streams—such as scrap tire processing fees, sales of recycled rubber/steel cord, and TDF sales revenue—estimate projected amounts for each, and set phased profitability targets.
+Revenue Planning: Identify primary profit streams—such as scrap tire processing fees, sales of recycled rubber or steel cord, and TDF sales revenue.
+Estimate projected amounts for each and set phased profitability targets.

 Compliance Planning: Tire shredding involves waste disposal.
 Research local environmental regulations beforehand to obtain waste disposal permits, environmental approvals, and other necessary documentation, ensuring lawful and compliant operations.